 10 of the most spectacular places to visit in Norway

-With its mix of idyllic and awe-inspiring natural landscapes, from dramatic waterfalls and lush green meadows to snow-powdered mountains and peaceful fjords, Norway is a true bucket-list destination.
+With its mix of idyllic and awe-inspiring natural landscapes, from dramatic waterfalls and snow-powdered mountains to sparkling fjords, Norway is a true bucket-list destination.

 If you’re planning a Scandinavian getaway, you’re in for a treat.
-Here are 10 incredible places in Norway that’re guaranteed to take your breath away.
+Here are 10 incredible places in Norway that are guaranteed to take your breath away.

-Reward tip: For some of the destinations that require driving time you might want to hire a car via Norwegian Reward.
-You’ll earn CashPoints making your next flight with Norwegian cheaper.
+Reward tip: For some of the destinations that require driving you might want to hire a car via Norwegian Reward.
+You’ll earn CashPoints, making your next flight with Norwegian cheaper.

 1. Lofoten Islands

 Top of our list of spectacular places in Norway is Lofoten.
 An archipelago in the northern part of the country, it’s renowned for its wild, untouched beauty.
-In fact, it’s one of the most truly breathtaking places in Europe.
+In fact, it’s one of the most breathtaking places in Europe.

 The Lofoten Islands boast everything from white sand beaches and towering mountains to aquamarine fjords and colourful fishing villages, complete with red huts on stilts.

 A photographer’s dream, the best way to navigate the islands is by boat.
-Explore the islands, and see the unique Lofoten wildlife, such as the white-tailed sea eagle on this Lofoten: Trollfjord & Wildlife Cruise.
+You can explore the islands, and see the unique Lofoten wildlife, such as the white-tailed sea eagle on this Lofoten: Trollfjord & Wildlife Cruise.

 Tip: Fascinated by the Vikings?
 Check out the awesome Lofotr Viking Museum on the island of Vestvågøya.
-You can tuck into a hearty Viking feast and have a go at rowing a Viking ship, among other things!
-Find out more in our post on the top viking sites and ruins to visit around the world.
+You can tuck into a hearty Viking feast and have a go at rowing a Viking ship, among other things.
+Find out more in our post listing the 10 best Viking sites to explore around the world.

-Fly to Harstad and drive for around 2 hours.
+Fly to Harstad and drive for 2 hours

 This remote archipelago between mainland Norway and the North Pole is an icy wonderland of frozen tundra and gleaming glaciers.
 It’s a unique place to visit as there are things you can do here you can’t do in many other places on Earth.